 Commodore Perry and the end of Japan's isolation

-In 1853, the arrival of Commodore Perry and his Black Ships from the United States of America changed the course of history for Japan.
+The arrival of Commodore Perry and his Black Ships from the United States in 1853 was a major disruption to Japan.

-This event marked the beginning of the end for the Tokugawa shogunate, which had ruled Japan for over 250 years.
+This event signaled the decline of the Tokugawa shogunate, which had governed Japan for more than two and a half centuries.

-Both internal and external factors led to the collapse of the shogunate and the establishment of the Meiji era, which marked a new era of modernisation and Westernisation in Japan.
+The fall of the shogunate and the rise of the Meiji era were influenced by both domestic and international pressures, ushering in a period of modernisation and Westernisation in Japan.

-The Tokugawa bakufu was a feudal military dictatorship established in 1603 and led by the Tokugawa clan until 1868.
+The Tokugawa bakufu was established in 1603 and was a feudal military dictatorship led by the Tokugawa clan until 1868.

-It was founded when Tokugawa Ieyasu became the ruler of Japan after defeating the Toyotomi clan in the Battle of Sekigahara in 1600.
+It was founded when Tokugawa Ieyasu defeated the Toyotomi clan in the Battle of Sekigahara in 1600 and became the ruler of Japan.

-The Tokugawa shogunate lasted for over 250 years and instituted the policy of sakoku, meaning "closed country”, which was a period of isolation from the rest of the world.
+The Tokugawa shogunate instituted the policy of sakoku, meaning 'closed country', which was a period of isolation from the rest of the world.

 The arrival of the Americans

-The letter did not contain a treaty but proposed that “the United States and Japan should live in friendship” and suggested the emperor “change the ancient laws to allow a free trade between the two countries Perry told the representatives that he would return the following year to receive a reply from Japan.
+The letter did not contain a treaty but proposed that “the United States and Japan should live in friendship” and suggested the emperor “change the ancient laws to allow a free trade between the two countries".

 The Treaty of Kanagawa

-It was given permission by Emperor Kōmei (1831-1867) to sign a treaty that would allow the United States limited access to two ports in Japan.
+Emperor Kōmei (1831-1867) allowed the bakufu to sign a treaty that would allow the United States limited access to two ports in Japan: those at Shimoda and Hakodate.

-The Treaty of Kanagawa was signed on 31 March 1854, and it marks the beginning of Japan's opening to the world.
+The Treaty of Kanagawa was officially signed on 31 March 1854, and is now considered to be the beginning of Japan's opening to the world.

 Harris Treaty

-A further treaty was signed on 29 July 1858, which allowed access to more ports and greater opportunities for trade between the two countries.
+An additional treaty was signed on 29 July 1858, which gave the US access to more ports and greater opportunities for trade between the two countries.

-The Treaty of Amity and Commerce is the official name, but it is more widely known as the Harris Treaty, after Townsend Harris, who was the first US consul in Japan.
+Officially called the Treaty of Amity and Commerce, it is commonly referred to as the Harris Treaty, named after Townsend Harris, the first United States Consul to Japan.

 This treaty also established extraterritoriality rights for foreigners in Japan, which meant that foreigners were not subject to Japanese law and could only be tried by their own country's laws.

-It also gave US nationals living in the Japanese treaty ports the right to express their Christian religion.
+It also granted US nationals residing in the Japanese treaty ports the freedom to practice their Christian faith.

 Adopting western ideas

-It started to send students, known as rangaku scholars, to study in the Netherlands and other European countries.
+It started to dispatch students, referred to as rangaku scholars, to pursue studies in the Netherlands and other European nations.

-These scholars were instrumental in introducing Western technology and knowledge to Japan.
+These scholars played a pivotal role in the introduction of Western technology and knowledge into Japan.

-Japan was exposed to new forms of government, technology, and education, and quickly realised the benefits of incorporating these into their own society.
+Japan encountered new forms of government, technology, and education, and quickly recognized the advantages of integrating these elements into its society.

 The Boshin War and the end of bakufu